DanielMFernandes/CCNA_Course_Notes/Course_Notes/SNMP.md

 SNMP OVERVIEW

-- SNMP is an INDUSTRY-STANDARD FRAMEWORK and PROTOCOL that was originally released in 1988
+- SNMP is an INDUSTRY-STANDARD FRAMEWORK and protocol that was originally released in 1988

 These RFCs make up SNMPv1 (Do not need to memorize)